-School performance information is compared to national data and Local Authority data, to ensure that pupils are making appropriate progress when compared to all schools, and to schools in similar circumstances.
+School performance information is compared to national data, to ensure that pupils are making appropriate progress when compared to all schools, and to schools in similar circumstances.
 As well as monitoring pupil performance information, we also regularly monitor a range of other information.
 This relates to:

 - Exclusions;

-- Incidents of racism, disabilism, sexual harassment and all forms of bullying;
+- Incidents of racism, disabilities, sexual harassment and all forms of bullying;

 - Parental involvement.